 There are endless opportunities for thrilling exploration on the island.
 Eleuthera has many must-see attractions, natural landmarks and beautiful pink sand beaches.
-To make your transportation around the island as convenient as possible, The Cove offers Jeep rentals on property and our Guest Experience Team is always available to help with travel arrangements.
+Our Guest Experience Team is always available to help with travel arrangements.

 This tour includes a stop at Ocean Hole, a natural “blue hole” that the locals claim to be mysteriously bottomless.
 In actuality, the hole is an inland salt water lake, located a mile from the ocean, that, remarkably, is filled with salt water sea life and rises with the tides.
 Ten Bay Cave, also known as Bats Cave, is a fairly extensive cave system with at least six separate entrances.

 Not to be confused with blue holes, these ponds, found all over Eleuthera and throughout the Bahamas, are called Anchialine Ponds, derived from the Greek word anchi, meaning “near,” and halos, meaning “sea.”